Havurat Shalom

 Music

 Music is an important part of our Havurat Shalom traditions.
-Elliott Jacobowitz, pianist, leads an ensemble, "Eliahu and the Minor Prophets", including vocalist Zoe Vasconcellos Hastings, flautist Esther Taylor, acoustic guitarist, Jonathan Weiss and Chazzan David Hastings on percussion and occasional bass trombone.
+Elliott Jacobowitz, director and pianist, leads an ensemble, "Eliahu and the Minor Prophets", including vocalist Zoe Vasconcellos Hastings, flautists Esther Taylor and Steve Samler, acoustic guitarist, Jonathan Weiss, pianist Christopher Desjardins, and Chazzan David Hastings on percussion.
 They offer accompaniment at Shabbat and High Holy Day services.
+Cellist Cameron Sawzin provides the deeply spiritual, "Kol Nidre" on solo cello accompanied by pianist Miles Goldberg at our Yom Kippur service.

 Spiritual Style

-The Religious School of Havurat Shalom provides a curriculum which includes Hebrew language training, cultural and ethnic education and holiday celebrations.
-Classes are taught by experienced teachers with small groups of 8-12 children per class.
-Grades 3-6 meet once each week for 90 minutes.
+The Hebrew School of Havurat Shalom provides a curriculum which includes Hebrew language training, cultural and ethnic education and holiday celebrations.
+Classes are taught once each week for 90 minutes by experienced teachers with small groups of children.
 Our early-entry program, for children in Grades K-2, “Jumping Into Judaism”, meets once per month.
-For information on the Religious school program, please follow this link.
-Click here and one of our teachers, Morah [meaning, "teacher"] Zoe Hastings will contact you.
+For information on the Hebrew school program, please follow this link.